 If you’re planning on attending the Edinburgh Loony Dook, you might be wondering what you need to wear for that.
 Well, if you’re actually going in the water and taking part in the parade, the sky is the limit when it comes to your outfit.
 The wackier the better!

 The only advice from our personal experience is to wear some old footwear during the parade that keeps your feet off the cold ground, and that you don’t mind getting wet.
-The beach is rocky rather than sandy at south Queensferry, so you’ll definitely want a bit of grip as well.
+The beach is rocky rather than sandy at south Queensferry, so you’ll definitely want shoes with a bit of grip as well.

 We also advise that you put a bit of thought into the outfit you’ll be wearing once you come out of the water.
 You’re going to be cold and wet, and so you’ll want a good towel and a full dry change of clothes waiting for you somewhere close by.
 Ideally you’ll have friends or family with you who will have this for you on standby when you come out of the water, or at least, close by.